-"Administrative costs" means those costs defined as administrative costs as prescribed by the Commissioner in the chart of accounts.
+"Administrative costs" means those costs defined as administrative costs as prescribed by the Commissioner in the chart of accounts required in accordance with N.J.A.C.
+6A:23-4.4(a)7.

 "Assistant Director" means an individual whose job function includes a majority of the following: the formulation of school goals, plans, policies, and budgets and the recommendation of their approval to the school's board of directors; the recommendations for all staff appointments and other personnel actions, such as terminations, suspensions and compensation, including the appointment of the business manager to the school's board of directors; responsibility for school operations and programs including administration, supervision and evaluation of administrators, supervisors, and all other school staff.
 The holder of this job title shall hold a bachelor's degree from an accredited institution but is not required to hold a school certification.